 - Arbitration procedures: documents only and oral hearings;

 - The legal framework: the importance of the seat, the New York Convention, procedural laws, and procedural rules;

 - The arbitration process: obligations of the tribunal, responsibilities and obligations of the parties;

 - Managing the arbitration process: communications, preliminary meeting, interlocutory matters, dealing with factual and opinion evidence and disclosure of documents including introduction to the IBA Guidelines;

 - Presenting the claim and the defense: alternative methods;

 - Procedure at a typical hearing, including contrasting common and civil law jurisdictions;

-- Costs and interest: alternative approaches in different jurisdictions; and
+- Costs and interest: alternative approaches in different jurisdictions;

 - Essentials of an enforceable award.

 What are the entry requirements?